DLacerdadev/AceleraFacilities/replit.md

 Helper functions (`getFilteredSitesForThirdParty`, `getFilteredZonesForThirdParty`, `getFilteredEquipmentForThirdParty`) automatically apply isolation filters.
 The `validateThirdPartyDataAccess` function provides centralized access validation for any resource.

+Work Orders support execution by third parties through dedicated fields: `executedByType` (INTERNAL or THIRD_PARTY), `thirdPartyCompanyId`, `thirdPartyTeamId`, and `thirdPartyOperatorId`.
+This enables tracking whether a work order is executed by internal staff or a third-party company, with full traceability of the executing team and operator.

 The authentication system includes single-session control, invalidating previous sessions via WebSocket when a user logs in from a new device.
 Performance optimizations include database indexing, parallel query execution, and real-time data reporting.
 Photo uploads are optimized with automatic compression.
 An offline-first Android APK is supported by a comprehensive sync infrastructure using IndexedDB.

 ### System Design Choices